 - Stochastic signal processing and system identification, Kalman filters;

 - Estimation techniques (Bayesian estimation, least-squares, spectral estimation, super-resolution algorithms);

 - Machine learning, supervised and non-supervised classification, neural networks, deep learning;

 - Real-time, high performance computing platforms.

 The candidate will work in a team and will hence have to show good abilities to collaborate and communicate with other researchers.
 Excellent oral and written English are mandatory.

-Algorithm development, Matlab/C modelling, implementation on real-time platform, demonstration in the lab.
+Type of work: algorithm development, Matlab/C modelling, implementation on real-time platform, demonstration in the lab